-Both workout towels and shower towels are available for patrons at the Front Desk.
+Both workout towels and shower towels are available for all paying patrons at the Front Desk including paying guests.
 You may also bring your own towel if you choose.
 Shower towels need to be checked out at the Front Desk with either an EKU ID or ID number.
 Once finished, towels need to be returned to the bin located next to the Front Desk.
 A $10 towel fee will be charged for towels not returned.

 Full and half lockers will be available to rent on a first-come-first-serve basis for all memberships, starting at the beginning of each Fall semester.
 Full lockers can be rented for $25/Semester or $50/Academic Year, while half lockers can be rented for $15/Semester or $30/Academic Year.
-If not renewed before the current term ends, the locker will be cleared and any contents will be placed in the Lost and Found, before taken to Good Will.
+If not renewed before the current term ends, the locker will be cleared and any contents will be placed in the Lost and Found for 30 days, before taken to Good Will.
 Patrons will be notified via email, as well as a reminder memo posted in their locker.
 The locker will then be rented to the next interested or available person on the waiting list.

 Day Use Lockers

 Day use lockers are free!
 The day use lockers are located outside each locker room as well as the basketball courts.
 Patrons must check out locks through the Front Desk.
 Locks that are not removed by the end of the night on day use lockers will be removed, and the contents found in the locker will be placed in our Lost and Found and held for 30 days, before being taken to Good Will.

 Membership Age Policy

 In order to purchase a membership to the Student Recreation Center, the sponsor must be a current member and the individual being sponsored must be at least 5 years old.
 If the patron is between 5 & 13 they are permitted within the Aquatic Center during open hours.
 However, all other areas are off limits unless approved by the Campus Recreation staff.
-Individuals between the ages of 14 & 17 (unless a full time enrolled student at EKU) must be accompanied by an adult while utilizing the facility at all times and both individuals must be within the same area of the facility.
+Individuals between the ages of 14 & 17 (unless a full time enrolled student at EKU) must be accompanied by an adult or guardian while utilizing the facility at all times and both individuals must be within the same area of the facility.
 In addition to the normal membership rate, there will be an additional $10 Minor Membership Fee, which includes an equipment orientation and 1 Personal Training session.
 Wrist bands will be given to both individuals to be be worn while in the facility.
 While in the facility, questions can be directed towards to the Operations Manager on duty.

 All Recreation facilities are alcohol and tobacco free.
 Everyone must extinguish smoking material and dispose of smokeless tobacco prior to being within 25 feet of any facility.
 Individuals who appear to be under the influence of alcohol or other drugs and/or are creating harmful situations will be asked to leave, as well as those who do not follow the tobacco-free policy.
-In addition, a letter will be sent to the Office of Student Rights and Responsibilities concerning the violation of University rules and regulations.
+In addition, a letter will be sent to the Office of Student Conduct & Community Standards concerning the violation of University rules and regulations.
 The University Police will be called to assist with individuals who do not cooperate.

 Proper Workout Attire

-Food and beverage may be consumed in the Fitness & Wellness Center main concourse, lounge area and vending area.
-Open lid consumption is not permitted in the main gym, fitness and weight rooms, and group exercise studio.
+Food and beverage may be consumed in the Student Recreation Center main concourse and the Champions Lounge.
+Open lid consumption and food is not permitted in the main gym, fitness and weight rooms, and group exercise studio.
 Spill proof plastic water bottles will be permitted in the multi-purpose, fitness, and weight rooms.